 Projects we fund

 All projects must fit into one of our three focus areas.
-If you’re not sure if your program strongly aligns with one of these areas, please feel free to contact us before you apply.
+We strongly encourage applicants to contact us about grant applications and eligibility prior to applying.
 We’re happy to provide guidance and input.

 - Food, nutrition – Pantry, delivery, school or backpack nutrition programs